Galen Wildlife Management Area

 Additional information, outdoor equipment, trip suggestions, and guided or self-guided tours may be obtained from outdoor guide and outfitting businesses.
 Check area chambers of commerce, telephone directories, or search the internet for listings.

 Consider hiring an outdoor guide if you have little experience or woodland skills.
-See the NYS Outdoor Guides Association (leaves DEC website) for information on outdoor guides.
+See the NYS Outdoor Guides Association for information on outdoor guides.